| Turn off implied options by prefixing it with |

 To duplicate a server-side symlink, include both the symlink via its path, and referent directory via its real path.

-It is also possible to limit the amount of path information that is sent as implied directories for each path you specify.
+To limit the amount of path information that is sent as implied directories for each path,

 rsync -avR /foo/./bar/baz.c remote:/tmp/